 Only available in 21 states.

 Aetna is one of the largest Medicare insurance companies in the country and offers its plans in 21 states.
 When we shopped for Aetna plans, many offered a household discount in some areas.
 This is when you and another Medicare-eligible person in your household (spouse, partner, or someone you’ve lived with for at least 12 months) both sign up for a Medicare Supplement plan at the same time.
 When testing the quote function and evaluating costs, the household discount resulted in a monthly premium savings of $8.47—which equals more than $100 a year.

 Aetna’s website is easy to use and features an online quote tool that provides results after you answer a few simple questions about your age and gender.
 The information makes it easy to compare premiums across all plans, and shows you some of the key differentiators between plans.
 If you have questions, Aetna also has local agents, and the number to call to schedule is easy to find on its website.

 The main drawback for Aetna is that it doesn’t offer a high-deductible plan in all areas.
 When we searched through different states’ options, the high-deductible option wasn’t always available.
 When we did find it, the high-deductible plan was often more than $100 cheaper per month.
 Remember it can vary vastly for you depending on state, age, tobacco use, gender, and other factors.

 Offers “Healthy Living” plan with extra benefits

 Healthy Living plan isn’t offered in all areas

-Humana is the third-largest health insurance company in the country.
+Humana is the fifth-largest health insurance company in the country.
 It is also one of the select few companies that offer a supplement plan with additional benefits.